-Belo since comp MPLIANCE SUMMARY we please describe any non-compliance issues or new biological/cultural discoveries (core your last visit.
-If you observe a non-compliance issue in the field, please note this on the pliance Level 2 or 3 fill out and submit a separate Non-Compliance Report Form to E & E of any non-compliance incidents. e monitoring datashe et, and for non- Compliance Level 0: New biological or cultural discovery requiring compliance with mitigation measures, permit conditions, etc. If checked, please describe discovery and documentation/verification below.
-Non-compliance - Level 1: Violates the project's environmental requirements but doe environmental resources at risk.
-Applicant will need to correct the action and/or preve issue.
-If you checked this box, describe the incident below and follow-up to ensure co nt repeat incidents of Non-Compliance Level 2: (Minor Incident) Level 2 should be those actions that have immediate, minor risk to environmental resources such as activities that result in a de requirements that result in minor, short-term impact to resources.
-A non-compliance Level 1 incidents are repeated, and show a trend toward placing resources at unneceplease fill out a Non-Compliance Report. viation from the mition Level 2 situation may gation measure occur when Non-Compliance Level 3: (Major Incident) Level 3 are those actions that have the point immediate, major risk to environmental resources such as: major environmental incide the applicant mitigation measures, mitigation measures, permit condition, approval (e requirements, and/or environmental construction specifications; violation of the law; o occurrences of Level 2 Minor Incident events.
-If you checked this box, please fill out a ent that is not in com .g., variances, adder r documented repeti npliance with ndums) tive Non-compliance issues reported by SCE: Were there any new non-compliance issues your last visit?
-If so, describe issues and resolution and include SCE report identificat nonitors since Date e Non-compliance issue and resolution Relevant Mitigation Measure NC Report # PRE EVIOUS NON-COMPLIANCE ITEMS REQUIRING FOLLOW-UP OR RESOLV ED TODAY:
+Belo sinc com COMPLIANCE SUMMARY Below please describe any non-compliance issues or new biological/cultural discoveries (compliance level 0) that have occurred since your lastvisit.
+If you observe a non-compliance issue in the field, please note this on the monitoring datasheet, and for non-compliance Level 2 or 3 fill out and submit a separate Non-Compliance Report Form to E & E Compliance Manager.
+Inform E & E CM of any non-compliance incidents.
+New biological or cultural discovery requiring compliance with mitigation measures, permeters describe discovery and documentation/verification below. nit conditions, etc If checked, Non-compliance - Level 1: An action that deviates from project requirements or results in the mitigation measures, but has not caused, or has the potential to cause impacts on enchecked this box, describe the incident below and follow-up to ensure correction.
+Non-Compliance Level 2: An action that deviates from project requirements or mitigation measures that has caused, or has the potential to cause minor impacts on environmental resources A non-compliance Level 2 situation may occur when Level 1 incidents are repeated, and show a trend toward placing resources at unnecessary risk.
+If you checked this box, please fill out a Non-Compliance Report.
+Non-Compliance Level 3: An action that deviates from project requirements and has caused, or has the potential to cause major impacts on environmental resources.
+These actions are not in compliance with the APMs, mitigation measures, permit conditions, approval requirements (e.g. minor project changes, notice to proceed), and/or violates local, state, or federal law.
+Examples include irreparable damage to archaeological sites, destruction of active bird nests, and grading of unapproved vegetated areas.
+A non-compliance Level 3 may also be issued if Level 2 incidents are repeated.
+If you checked this box, please fill out a Non-Compliance Report. ☐ Non-compliance issues reported by SCE: Were there any new non-compliance issues reported by SCE monitors since your last visit?
+If so, describe issues and resolution and include SCE reportidentification number.
+Data Non-compliance issue and resolution Relevant I NC Date Non-compliance issue and resolution Mitigation Measure Report # PRE PREVIOUS NON-COMPLIANCE ITEMS REQUIRING FOLLOW-UP OR RESOLVED TODAY:

-REPRESENTATIVE SITE PHOTOGRAPHS

-Date Location Photo Description
+REPRESENTATIVE SITE PHOTOGRAPHS Date Location Photo Description

-,

-REPRESENTATIVE SITE PHOTOGRAPHS

-Date Location Photo Description
+REPRESENTATIVE SITE PHOTOGRAPHS Date Location Photo Description

-,